NormanTUD/OmniOpt/.gui/_tutorials/moo.md

 print(f"RESULT: {loss}")
 ```

-you now need two lines:
+you now need two (or as many as you have Objectives) lines:

 ```python
 print(f"LOSS: {loss}")